LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 minimal language features:

 1. An `encoding` Prolog flag, allowing applications to query the default encoding for opening streams.
-When the Prolog systems supports multiple encodings, the default encoding can be changed by setting this flag to a supported encoding.
+When the Prolog system supports multiple encodings, the default encoding can be changed by setting this flag to a supported encoding.